Get

 • Conscientiousness

-Every owner ranked their personality similar to the ranking of their pet, which shows their personalities became somewhat alike—or that’s at least how they feel.
+Every owner ranked their personality similar to the ranking of their pet, which shows that their personalities became somewhat alike—or that’s at least how they felt.

 So, Why Does Your Dog Keep Imitating You?

-As we mentioned earlier, dogs are pack animals, so they’ll do whatever it takes to fit in.
-While dogs observe us as leaders of the pack, they also want to be our friends and companions, which they may try to prove by acting like us.
+As mentioned, dogs are pack animals, so they’ll do whatever it takes to fit in.
+While dogs observe us as leaders of their pack, they also want to be our friends and companions, which they may try to prove by acting like us.

-Because of their nature, dogs will likely observe you and try to follow through with the same action.
-As long as such behavior isn’t harmful, there’s no need to discourage your dog, and you could take the imitating habit to your advantage.
+Due to their nature, dogs will likely observe you and try to follow through with the same actions.
+As long as such behavior isn’t harmful, there’s no need to discourage your dog, and you can benefit from this imitating habit.

 How Can I Take Advantage of This Behavior?